 Incidents Involving Classified Computer Systems

-If the cyber security incident involves a classified system, call the CIRC Hotline 866-941-2472 and request a callback on the CIRC's STU.
-If you are not near a STU, call the CIRC Hotline with a STU number and a time to return your call.
-Please note these are not incidents that involve the "leaking" of classified material onto an unclassified system.
+If the incident involves a classified system, call the JC3 Hotline 866-941-2472 and request a callback on the JC3's STU.
+If you are not near a STU, call the JC3 Hotline with a STU number and a time to return your call.
+Please note this does not apply to incidents that involve "leaking" of classified material onto an unclassified system.

 Incident Report Content